Golfer's elbow

 No, arthritic conditions are inflammatory diseases that may be caused by damage to the cartilage in joints (osteoarthritis) or autoimmune issues (rheumatoid arthritis).
 Golfer's elbow is a form of tendonitis, as symptoms are caused specifically by damage to the tendons in your arm.

 If you do not attempt to treat golfer's elbow and also opt not to reduce the activities that cause your symptoms, you are likely to continuously experience the condition.
-Treatment, both conservative and more invasive, has a very strong likelihood of being a cure for golfer's elbow.
+Treatment, both conservative and more invasive, has a very strong likelihood of being effective in curing golfer's elbow.

 Golfer's elbow and tennis elbow are forms of epicondylitis.
-Golfer's elbow affects the medial (inner) part of your joint while tennis elbow is an issue with the lateral (outer) part.
-Symptoms of the two conditions are similar, albeit affecting the different areas of the arm, while treatment options are also familiar for both conditions.
+Golfer's elbow affects the medial (inner) part of your joint, while tennis elbow is an issue with the lateral (outer) part.
+Symptoms of the two conditions are similar, albeit affecting different areas of the arm, while treatment options are also similar for both conditions.

 Pain associated with golfer's elbow may radiate towards the shoulder.
 Attempting to continue activities despite experiencing symptoms may also put extra strain on your shoulder joint and could potentially lead to further injury in this part of your arm.

 Depending on the severity of your symptoms, you may be able to continue playing golf despite experiencing golfer's elbow.
 A brace may provide the support you need to keep playing.
-However, if playing golf is making your symptoms worse, it's recommended to stop playing for a short while at least.
+However, if playing golf is exacerbating your symptoms, it's recommended that you stop playing for a short while.

 Using smaller weights may aid your recovery from golfer's elbow, or you could use them as part of preventative measures.
-However, if you are suffering from significant symptoms of golfer's elbow, excessive resistance training is likely to exacerbate them.
+However, if you are suffering from significant symptoms of golfer's elbow, excessive resistance training is likely to increase your symptoms.

 If you do undergo surgery for golfer's elbow, the procedure typically takes around an hour.
 You will be in the hospital as a day patient and can go home afterwards.